mmenestret/mmenestret.github.io/_posts/2018-11-06-semi-monoid.md

 - String under concatenation
 - A LOT more.

-We'll now explore _monoids_ since they are a "upgraded" versions of _semigroups_.
+We'll now explore _monoids_ since they are a "upgraded" version of _semigroups_.

 # What is a _monoid_ ?

 ## General definition

-Given or definition of a _semigroup_, the definition of a _monoid_ is pretty straight forward:
+Given the definition of a _semigroup_, the definition of a _monoid_ is pretty straight forward:

 > In mathematics, a _monoid_ is an algebraic structure consisting of a set together with an associative binary operation and an identity element.

-Which means a _semigroup_ and an identity element.
+Which means that a _monoid_ is a _semigroup_ plus an identity element.

-Or in our programming terms:
+In our programming terms:

 In the context of programming, a _monoid_ is composed of two things:

 1. A _semigroup_:
     - A type `A`
     - An associative operation combining two values of type `A` into a value of type `A`, let's call it `combine`
-2. An identity element of type `A`, let's call it `id` that has to obey the following laws:
+2. An identity element of type `A`, let's call it `id`, that has to obey the following laws:
     - `combine(a, id) == a` with `a` a value of type `A`
     - `combine(id, a) == a` with `a` a value of type `A`